 - Qigong – This is a wellness practice that is hundreds of years old used for health.
 It involves slow movements done in rhythm with the breath, and it’s usually done standing up or sitting.
 It can be a great low impact exercise option for people with fatigue or pain.
 It’s often used for health, healing, and martial arts training.
 It can have benefits such as increasing energy, relieving stress and anxiety, and stretching the body.
 My favorite teacher is Lee Holden, who describes qigong as “the art of effortless power”.
 I do his 20 minute morning routine a few times a week!

 Chronic Pain/ Mind-Body Medicine

 In my own case, mind-body medicine helped immensely with my severe digestive symptoms, but my debilitating pain episodes did not lessen or disappear at all.
-I was only rid of this pain once I had excision, which removed endometriosis at the root and undid the structural damage in my body from the endo (the adhesions pulling on organs and causing them to fuse together, the high levels of inflammation from the foreign tissue, the muscular distortion, the partial bowel blockage, etc)
+I was only rid of this pain once I had excision, which removed endometriosis at the root and undid the structural damage in my body from the endo (the adhesions pulling on organs and causing them to fuse together, the high levels of inflammation from the endo tissue, the muscular distortion, the partial bowel blockage, etc).

 - Unlearn your Pain – Dr. Howard Schubiner is a protege of Dr. Sarno.
 I haven’t used his mind-body program, but I’ve heard many of his interviews.
 The resources on his website explain what mind-body syndrome/Tension Myositis Syndrome is and there is also a worksheet to help you decide if you might have it.